NotKhalid008/JS-Timer/README.md

 # JS-Timer
-Simple countdown timer with JS
+simple countdown timer with JS

 This is just a simple countdown timer made with HTML, CSS, JavaScript All you need to do is input the value you want in seconds and click start